impactbyte-ancalagon/learn-javascript/README.md

 # Learn JavaScript

-Learn JavaScript the hard way.
+Learn JavaScript the hard and fast way.